lab11/socitrack/doc/Setup.md

                    or see README for information on running without root/sudo: https://github.com/sandeepmistry/noble#running-on-linux

-It means you need to run the permission step above.
+It means you need to run the permission step:

+    sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)

 #### Testing for TotTags

-If you happen to have an already programmed TotTag around, you can try looking for just that:
+If you happen to have a programmed TotTag around, you can try looking for just that device:

-    ppannuto@ubuntu:~/totternary/software/debug$ ./test_tags_visible.js
+    ppannuto@ubuntu:~/totternary/software/debug$ node test_tags_visible.js
     ** TotTag -- Bluetooth test
     **
     ** Each TotTag seen via Bluetooth will print.
 Press Ctrl-C to exit at any time

     Scanning...
-    Found TotTag: c098e542f006
+    Found TotTag: c0:98:e5:42:f0:06

-Each tag will print only once.
-The ID printed should match the sticker on the back of the TotTag.
-(Currently, all tags begin "c098e542f0", only the last two digits will change.)
+Each TotTag will print only once.
+The ID printed should match the sticker on the back of the device.

 ---